espocrm/documentation/administration/websocket.md

 Available since version 5.6.0.

-Out-of-the-box WebSocket coverts the following features:
+Out-of-the-box WebSocket covers the following features:

 * New in-app notifications
 * New event reminders